-Celebrating heroes who have overcome the challenges posed by the COVID-19 pandemic was the theme of the day as Bergzicht Training honoured its frail care alumni who have been in employment for a year or longer.
+Celebrating heroes who have overcome the challenges posed by the COVID-19 pandemic was the theme of the day as Bergzicht Training and Development honoured its frail care alumni who have been in employment for a year or longer.

 “I remember many of you were anxious when you came here for your interviews, yet here you are today, working in the industry,” said Skippers.

 “Thank you for making it easier for us through your commitment to succeeding,” she said.

 Skippers lamented the fact that COVID-19 had limited Bergzicht Training and Development’s intake this year , but on the other hand also highlighted the need for frail care workers.

 “We want to acknowledge the frail care workers who really had to fight the fight out there.”